Building the Institute

 UK MND Research Institute

-The institute has at the heart of its mission changing the conversation for our community by accelerating the progress towards truly effective treatments.
+The institute has at the heart of its mission of changing the conversation for our community by accelerating the progress towards truly effective treatments.

 But what exactly is this Institute?

 One thing it is NOT, is “bricks and mortar”.
-No, in the 21st century science and communications technology has created new ways of working that were unimaginable only 20 years ago.
+No, in the 21st century science and communications technology has created new ways of working that were unimaginable even only 20 years ago.

 Think of it as more of network of expertise and resources all working together with a single aim of driving treatments to patients…

-It is a Virtual Institute…
+a Virtual Institute…

 Readers may have heard of the, rather unfortunately named, Valley of Death that appears to exist between the huge promises of modern day research and delivering actual tangible benefits to patients.
 For our disease, this is especially so, with the giant leaps in foundational science yet to realise a single, truly effective treatment.
 Translational research, is the name given to the means by which this valley can be bridged.
+To make real strides in such a endeavour, our researchers need sustainable and consistently funded resources, both human and technolognical.
+Crucially, like a car factory, standard reliable tools, information/data access and processes are required.

-For more detail take a look at our 2021 UK Government spending review submission.
+For more detail, take a look at our 2021 UK Government spending review submission.
 A key element is that a change of approach is needed for a disease that scientists have reached a good understanding of and wish to take from the lab and into patient trials at an increased pace.

 The following diagram from our Technical Overview of the Institute shows the envisaged impact of such a translational approach for our disease, bringing together patients, funders, pharma and researchers.